 If the Doctor finds a mole or spot that requires further testing, such as a biopsy or a more complex surgical excision (cut out) a separate appointment will be scheduled for you.

 Dr Theris will also check your liver and lymph nodes (neck, armpits, groin) if following up from a previous melanoma.

-Depending on your level of risk for developing skin cancer, Dr Theris may recommend regular follow ups.
-This may vary from every few months to once a year.
+If your last skin check was clear, Dr Theris will usually ask you to come back in 12 months.
+Depending on your level of risk for developing skin cancer, Dr Theris may recommend regular 3-6 month follow ups.

 If there is something you are concerned about before your next appointment we suggest you book an appointment as soon as possible.